assaff/msc-thesis/source/results.rst

     ROC curves of SVM classifiers during 4-fold cross-validation.

-The full model achieves a mean AUC of :math:`0.81`, with very little variance between CV instances.
+The full model achieves a mean AUC of :math:`0.8`, with very little variance between CV instances.
 This supports our hypothesis that the features we selected indeed carry a measurable signal disclosing the interface residues on a protein surface.

 .. warning::

     ORA: here give the weights of the different features in the different models: are they always similar, and what do they mean. e.g. show that the FTmap input provides a strong signal by itself.

-    You or/and Dana did feature elimination - here is the place to put the results: you reached the conclusion that these are the important parameters and others are not somehow, and this should be mentioned here ...

 Clustering positively-classified residues is useful
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~